Dangerous driving

 [If there is an issue regarding the first element as to whether the accused was driving add:

-A person drives a motor vehicle when he or she has management and control over its movement, whether by using the accelerator or gears, or simply by releasing the brakes and allowing gravity to operate.
+A person drives a motor vehicle when they have management and control over its movement, whether by using the accelerator or gears, or simply by releasing the brakes and allowing gravity to operate.
 The driving must be the voluntary and conscious act of the accused.]

 Fourth element: at the time of the impact, the accused was driving the vehicle in a manner dangerous to another person